Make a Flaky, Homemade Traditional Pie Crust. No need to buy one. Just 5 ingredients, and you probably have them in your kitchen.

 Flaky, delicious pie crust!

-- 3/4 cup cold unsalted butter cut into small pieces or 3/4 cup Crisco
+- 3/4 cup Crisco (shortening), cut into small pieces (or 3/4 cup cold unsalted butter cut into small pieces)

-- Combine the flour, salt and butter in a food processor and pulse until the mixture resembles coarse crumbs.
+Combine the flour, salt and Crisco (or butter) in a food processor and pulse until the mixture resembles coarse crumbs.

 - With the processor running, slowly add the water until the dough forms into a ball.
 (You may have to stop and scrape the dough from the sides to be sure it is all blended.)